xdp-project/bpf-examples/pping/README.md

 [SAMPLING_DESIGN](./SAMPLING_DESIGN.md).

 ## Output formats
-pping currently supports 3 different formats, *standard*, *ppviz* and *json*.
+ePPing currently supports 3 different formats, *standard*, *ppviz* and *json*.
 In general, the output consists of two different types of events, flow-events which gives information that a flow has started/ended, and RTT-events which provides information on a computed RTT within a flow.

 ### Standard format
 The standard format is quite similar to the Kathie's pping default output, and